hsunhuiL/sarcasmChatGPT/README.md

-Code repostitory for M.A. thesis: Lexical Influence in Machine-generated Sarcasm: An Exploratory Study with ChatGPT
+M.A. thesis: Lexical Influence in Machine-generated Sarcasm: An Exploratory Study with ChatGPT